mothership-gmbh/nuxt-shopware-caching/README.md

 # nuxt-shopware-caching
-Nuxt-Module, that provides a system to set shopware cache-tags for later use in e.g. a full-page cache
+Nuxt-Module, that provides a system to set shopware cache-tags for later use in e.g. a full-page cache.
+This module is meant to be used together with the [companion bundle for Shopware](https://github.com/mothership-gmbh/headless-shopware-varnish-cache)

 # Installation
 - Yarn: `yarn add mothership-gmbh/nuxt-shopware-caching` (currently directly from GitHub-repo)